How To Clean Fireworks Stains On Cement And Driveways

 Taylor's answer:

-I love to watch fireworks, but the kind you get for your own backyard seem to cause more mess than thrills sometimes, at least in my opinion.
+I love to watch fireworks, but the kind you get for your own backyard or driveway seem to cause more mess than thrills sometimes, at least in my opinion.

 But, if you've already got the fireworks stains, here are some ideas to try: